tagion/tagion.github.io/src/lib/content/terms-of-use.md

   promotional material without our prior written consent, including any \"junk mail\", \"chain letter\" or \"spam\" or any other similar solicitation.
-- To impersonate or attempt to impersonate the I25S, a I25S employee, another user or any other person or entity (including, without limitation, by using e-mail addresses or screen names associated with any of the foregoing).
+- To impersonate or attempt to impersonate the DECARD, a DECARD employee, another user or any other person or entity (including, without limitation, by using e-mail addresses or screen names associated with any of the foregoing).
-- To engage in any other conduct that restricts or inhibits anyone\'s use or enjoyment of the Website, or which, as determined by us, may harm the I25S or users of the Websites or expose them to liability.
+- To engage in any other conduct that restricts or inhibits anyone\'s use or enjoyment of the Website, or which, as determined by us, may harm the DECARD or users of the Websites or expose them to liability.

 Additionally, you agree not to: